Pmuruthi/recipe/README.md

 6. Continue to cook, stiring occasionally, until the eggs are softly set and slightly runny in places.
 7. Remove from the heat and let the residual heat finish cooking the eggs.
 8. Serve immediately and enjoy your scrambled eggs!

+ **Note:** This is the best and most popular recipe for tasty scrambled eggs.